Amegatron/CryptoApi/README.md

 ## Package installation ##

-Add the following to composer.json of your Laravel project: ???
+Add the following to composer.json of your Laravel project in the "require" section:
+`"amegatron/cryptoapi": "dev-master"`

 After that run `composer update` in console and ensure the packaged has been downloaded.